IyedGuezmir/Formula1_Ai_Agents/README.md

 ### 🚀 Overview
 Welcome to the **Formula 1 AI Agent Project**, an advanced machine learning-based simulation designed to optimize race strategy, predict car performance, and model driver behavior in competitive racing scenarios.
-This project is part of the **Agentic-AI Bootcamp**, a 3-day, hands-on experience where participants build AI agents from scratch with a focus on real-world applications.

 This repository contains all necessary code, datasets, and models to develop an intelligent AI system that can simulate and analyze Formula 1 races.

 ---